Birthdays are a time for celebrating! A time to eat good food with good friends and enjoy yourself!

 Teach them to check the label on the party food before they eat it, or to check with an adult if it contains any of their allergens.
 Even though you have called the host previously to check this, it is vital your child puts this into practice.
 Teach them not to try any new chocolates/sweets that they have not tried before with you or their parent/guardian present.

-Make sure that they tell an adult when not feeling well and not to go off to the bathroom by themselves.
+Make sure that they tell an adult when not feeling well and not to go off to the bathroom by themselves if they begin to feel a little sick.
 Talk to them about the importance of not sharing food or drinks and explain to them the reason they may have to have a different slice of cake to the other children.

-Although you are teaching them to be careful you do not want to scare them or worry them as this will affect their relationship with food and may discourage them to participate in outings, events or activities later in life.
+Although you are teaching them to be careful you do not want to scare them or worry them as this may discourage them to participate in outings, events or activities later in life.

 Step 10: Stay calm

-Instead of anticipating the worst, prepare your child to be more than their allergy.
-Allergies and health concerns may set them apart, but it doesn’t mean your child will suffer.
+It is important to remain calm and supportive when your child is attending friends parties.
+Sometimes parents worries trickle down to their children’s.
+If parents are anxious about their child going to parties/activities or feeling left out, they may begin to worry too.
+Allergies and health concerns may set them apart from others, but it doesn’t mean your child can’t join in on fun activities with their friends.
 Encourage them to feel confident, and build friendships based on factors beyond what they can or cannot eat!